TosbackCgusBridge-Bot/CGUs-versions/Bestbuy/Privacy Policy.md

 To do any of these, let us know by one of these methods:

-*   Follow the directions in a marketing e-mail or direct mail or mobile communication that you receive from us.
+*   Follow the directions in a marketing e-mail or direct mail or mobile communication that you receive from us
-*   Call 1-888-BEST BUY (1-888-237-8289) with your request and current contact information.
+*   Call 1-888-BEST BUY (1-888-237-8289) with your request and current contact information
-*   Send an e-mail with your request and current contact information to PrivacyManager@bestbuy.com
+*   Send an e-mail with your request and current contact information to: PrivacyManager@bestbuy.com
 *   Send a letter with your request and current contact information to:

     Best Buy Corporate Campus